As audiologists, we need to manage and negotiate change in our daily routines to navigate through ever shifting demands and requirements.

 What Helps and What Hinders

-Berth Danermark explores the different factors and elements that influence the change process inside the clinic.
+Berth Danermark of the Swedish Institute for Disability Research explores the different factors and elements that influence the change process inside the clinic.

 Change Management Strategies in Health Care